mr4hands/intuit/README.md

 'docker-compose up'

 ### Using the api
-The system uses python's flask ask it's REST api server on port 5000.
+The system uses python's flask as its REST api server on port 5000.
 In order to use the api on your local machine, go to localhost:5000/api/<desired_path> on your browser.

 ### Information for Consumers